We need meaningful, authentic engagement with First Nations, Métis and Inuit communities to ensure:

 Niagara Region acknowledges the significance of Indigenous Treaty Rights as protected under the Canadian Constitution.

-These Nations include Haudenosaunee and Anishinaabe peoples.
-There are also many First Nations, Métis and Inuit people from across Turtle Island who live and work in Niagara today.
+There are many First Nations, Métis and Inuit people from across Turtle Island who live and work in Niagara today.

 In 1613, the Dutch and the Haudenosaunee created an agreement known as the Two Row Wampum.
 This Wampum is the oldest recorded agreement between Indigenous people and new settlers from Europe.
 It covers the land we recognize as Niagara today.